 And like the Gen X and Millennial generations they straddle, Xennials will be drawn to flexible and agile work options.

 Given their size and influence, it’s nearly impossible to explore generations in the office without covering Millennials.
-Millennials were born between 1981 and 1996.
+Millennials (or generation Y) were born between 1981 and 1996.
 The largest generation cohort currently working, they are expected to make up 75% of the global workforce by 2025.

 Millennials are famously the first truly tech-centric generation.
 They grew up with personal computers, using the internet, and smart phones in their early years.
 As such, many in this generation prefer email, instant message, and text over face-to-face interactions and phone calls.
 This makes integrated workplace communications essential.